defunkt/jquery-pjax/README.md

 ### `$.pjax.reload`

-Reloads the given container with pjax
+Initiates a request for the current URL to the server using pjax mechanism and replaces the container with the response.
+Does not add a browser history entry.

 ``` javascript
 $.pjax.reload('#pjax-container', options)